-TESTING OF APPLICANTS WITH DISABILITIES
+TESTING OF CANDIDATES WITH DISABILITIES

-Candidates applying for test accommodations must not sign in to the candidate account and register at this time.
-Instead, read and follow the instructions provided at www.pearsonvue.com/accommodations.
-There you will find information about accommodations and the application process.
+Candidates applying for test accommodations must read and follow the instructions provided at www.pearsonvue.com/accommodations before scheduling their appointment.
+This page contains information about accommodations and the application process.
 It will also include information on comfort aids which do not require an accommodations application.
 Follow the instructions in the Guidelines for Candidates.
-Do not ask your physicians, other professionals, or other agencies providing documentation to mail your documents separately.
-You must send all documentation together to the fax number in the Guidelines for Candidates.
+All documentation for accommodations must be sent together to the fax number in the Guidelines for Candidates.

-All accommodation requests and supporting documents must be submitted for evaluation each time you want to test with accommodations.
+Accommodation requests and supporting documents must be submitted for evaluation every time accommodations are requested for an examination.

-The Commission on Dietetic Registration makes every reasonable effort to accommodate applicants for the Registration Examination for Dietitians who are disabled, as that term is defined in the Americans with Disabilities Act (ADA) of 2008.
+CDR makes every reasonable effort to accommodate applicants for the registration examination for dietitians who are disabled, as that term is defined in the Americans with Disabilities Act (ADA) of 2008.
 Under the ADA, a person is disabled if he or she has a physical or mental impairment that substantially limits him or her in a major life activity.

-In an effort to make the Registration Examination for Dietitians equally accessible to applicants with disabilities, testing accommodations are made available for candidates with diagnosed physical, mental, sensory, or learning disabilities, and who provide appropriate documentation.
+In an effort to make the registration examination for dietitians equally accessible to applicants with disabilities, testing accommodations are made available for candidates with diagnosed physical, mental, sensory, or learning disabilities, and who provide appropriate documentation.
 All accommodations requests are evaluated by qualified professionals.
 Requests may also be submitted for independent external reviews by specialists in a particular impairment.
-It is important to understand that the mere documentation of the presence of a disability does not entitle you to accommodation(s).
-Rather, the impact of your disability on your ability to take this examination must be quantifiably documented.
+It is important to understand that the mere documentation of the presence of a disability does not entitle the examination candidate to accommodation(s).
+Rather, the impact of the disability on the candidate's ability to take this examination must be quantifiably documented.

-For all requests: Candidates will be notified by letter whether or not your accommodations have been approved.
+For all requests: Candidates will be notified by letter whether or not their accommodations have been approved.
 If accommodations are approved, a letter will provide instructions on how to schedule the exam by telephone.
 If the candidate has not yet registered for the exam, a credit card is required when contacting the Accommodations Program Coordinator.

 All candidates, regardless of accommodations, are still required to test before the one-year eligibility period expires.
 Apply as early as possible in advance so that sufficient time will be allowed to make the proper arrangements as accommodations must be approved in advance of testing.
-It is your responsibility to notify Pearson VUE of the need for accommodations.
+It is the candidate's responsibility to notify Pearson VUE of the need for accommodations.